Central District (Jafarabad County): History

-After the 2016 National Census, Jafarabad District (Note: Renamed the Central District of Jafarabad County) and Qahan Rural District were separated from Qom County in the establishment of Jafarabad County, which was divided into two districts of two rural districts each, with Jafariyeh as its capital and only city at the time.
+In 2021, Jafarabad District (Note: Renamed the Central District of Jafarabad County) and Qahan Rural District were separated from Qom County in the establishment of Jafarabad County, which was divided into two districts of two rural districts each, with Jafariyeh as its capital and only city at the time.

 Demographics

 Population

-At the time of the 2006 census, the district's population was 15,334, in 3,511 households.
+At the time of the 2006 National Census, the district's population was 15,334, in 3,511 households.
 The following census in 2011 counted 16,919 people in 4,398 households.
 The 2016 census measured the population of the district as 19,063 in 5,312 households.